Customer: InstabeatApplication: Fitness DeviceTechnology: Over-moldedelectronicsIndustry: ConsumerElectronicsLocation: Lebanon

 In addition to simulation and algorithms, Aavid produced concepts,detailed mechanical design, electrical design, PC board layout, firmware design, heart rate monitor design, packaging design and mass manufacturing support.

-For more information on how the Aavid can help you meet your mechanical, electrical and industrial design goals, contact them here.
+For more information on how the Aavid can help you meet your mechanical, electrical and industrial design goals, contact us below.